DerekMontesdeoca/born2beroot/Readme.md

     - No 3 consecutive chars
     - Username not allowed
     - Non-root only: At least 7 chars that don't belong to the old password.

-[ ] Set up sudo and configure it:
+- [ ] Set up sudo and configure it:
     - 3 Tries max.
     - Display custom message when inputting an incorrect password using sudo.
     - Log input and output of sudo commands on /var/log/sudo/.
     - TTY must be activated for (security reasons?).
     - Restrict usable dirs for sudo to:
         - /usr/local/sbin
         - /usr/local/bin
         - /usr/sbin
         - /usr/bin
         - /sbin
         - /bin
         - /snap/bin

-[ ] Learn how to create a user and assign it to a group for the defense.
+- [ ] Learn how to create a user and assign it to a group for the defense.
-[ ] After setting up configuration files, change all passwords on the VM, including root.
+- [ ] After setting up configuration files, change all passwords on the VM, including root.
-[ ] Create a monitoring script called monitoring.sh:
+- [ ] Create a monitoring script called monitoring.sh:
     - Use /usr/bin/bash
     - Show info every 10 minutes (Check out wall). wall banner is optional.
       No errors must be present.
     - Set it up with cron and learn.
     - Learn how to stop the cron job without modifying the script.
     - The script must show the following information:
         - Architecture and kernel version
         - Number of physical cores
         - Number of virtual cores
         - Available RAM on your server and its usage as a percentage.
         - Usage as a percentage of your cores.
         - Date and time of of last reboot.
         - If LVM is active
         - Number of active connections
         - IPv4 address of your server and its MAC
         - Number of commands executed with sudo

-[ ] Set up WordPress
+- [ ] Set up WordPress
-[ ] Set up lighttpd
+- [ ] Set up lighttpd
-[ ] Set up MariaDB
+- [ ] Set up MariaDB
-[ ] Set up PHP
+- [ ] Set up PHP
-[ ] Set up a service that you consider useful.
+- [ ] Set up a service that you consider useful.
 (Docker? boto3?)

 ## Learning

 ### VirtualBox
 [VBoxManage Manual](https://www.virtualbox.org/manual/ch08.html)
+Hypervisor for virtual machines.
 #### Commands
 - createvm - Create a vm with os type and name
 - modifyvm - Assign boot, memory, cpus, resources